Nicole215/whosangit/README.md

 ![Screenshot 2024-08-15 031343](https://github.com/user-attachments/assets/2a22e12d-9337-4090-bdaa-fdec65c55009)

+## Deployment
+- The site was deployed using GitHub pages by following steps:
+  - First open the repository on GitHub
+  - Then select the settings tab
+  - On the left hand side navigate to the "Code and Automation" section
+  - There click on "Pages"
+  - From the source section drop-down menu select the Main Branch and click "save"
+  - The page will automatically be refreshed and the link appears
+  - It may take a few minutes

 ### Futures Features
 - Connect the application to a data base to easily increase the number of questions.
 - Let user choose a decade to play.